IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/BTC_Olympics_2024/BTC_Olympics_2024.md

 - **User Experience (10%):** Ease of use, documentation, and presentation.
 - **Presentation (5%):** Clarity, engagement, professionalism.

-**Eligibility:**
-Please refer to the official Bitcoin Olympics rules for a complete list of eligibility requirements and restricted countries.

-**Support the Litecoin Track:**
-Share this event and consider donating to the Prize Pool to further incentivize development and innovation within the Litecoin ecosystem.
+## Key Dates:

+- **Hackathon Starts:** August 1st, 2024
+- **Last Day to Submit:** August 27th, 2024
+- **Post-Hackathon Show:** September 9th, 2024

+For eligibility and rules, visit the official Bitcoin Olympics website ([https://btcolympics.org](https://btcolympics.org)).

+Support the future of Litecoin!
+Donate and share this event today!